 1. Your Best Customers Should Take Center Stage

-Keep data and information about your most loyal customers.
+Keep data and information about your most loyal customers in a CRM.
 They don't have to give you their business, but they choose to use your services or product.

 2. Understand the WHY Behind Your Customer Churn Rate